Alkhurma virus: Diagnosis

 Laboratory diagnosis of ALKV can be performed in the early stages of the illness by molecular detection of PCR or virus isolation from the blood.
 Serologic testing using enzyme-linked immunosorbent serologic assay (ELISA) can be made afterward.
 Treatment consists of supportive therapy which balances the person's fluids and electrolytes, oxygen status and blood pressure monitored and maintained, and additional treatment for any further complications.
 The mortality rate of hospitalized patients ranges from 1 to 20%.

 Treatment

-Due to limited information pertaining to ALKV, no specific treatment, such as a vaccine, have been created or made readily available.
-The best measures of combating ALKV are basic tick bite preventions, such as the use of tick repellents and avoiding regions where ticks are found in abundance, and raising awareness.
+Due to limited information pertaining to ALKV, no specific treatment, such as a vaccine, has been created or made readily available.
+The best measures for combating ALKV are basic tick bite prevention, such as using tick repellents and avoiding regions where ticks are found in abundance, and raising awareness.
 Limiting non-casual contact with livestock and domestic animals is also another way of prevention.
 Individuals should appropriately check for attached ticks and remove them as soon as possible if found.
 Tick collars for domestic animals and the use of acaricides are efficient in killing ticks on livestock.
-People working with animals or animal products in farms or slaughterhouses should refrain themselves from making unprotected contact with the blood, tissues, or fluids (such as consuming unpasteurized milk) of any potentially infected animal.
+People working with animals or animal products in farms or slaughterhouses should refrain from making unprotected contact with the blood, tissues, or fluids (such as consuming unpasteurized milk) of any potentially infected animal.